tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-mainnet.md

 Get the block hash and block level from the snapshot provider's website:
 <https://snapshots.eu.tzinit.org/mainnet/rolling.html>

-> The `<block_hash>` argument is optional but encouraged.
-If you don't want to borther with this protection, use the second method below which will also be faster.
+> **ℹ️ INFO:** The `<block_hash>` argument is optional but encouraged for security verification.
+If you don't want to bother with this protection, you can skip it for a faster bootstrap.

 Verify the hash/checksum provided by the snapshot provider to ensure the snapshot is valid.
 You can find the correct hashes for all blocks on Tezos blockchain explorers such as:
 <https://tzkt.io/blocks>